Skip to content

 Parse-required

 The formatter requires valid syntax.
-Unlike some formatters that can handle partial/broken code, incan fmt operates on the parsed AST and cannot format files with syntax errors.
+Unlike some formatters that can tolerate partial or broken code, incan fmt works on parsed syntax and cannot format files with syntax errors.

 If a file has errors, you'll see: